 can disrupt many aspects of a child's life.
-Learning and academic performance,
+Learning,

 adjusting to change, sleeping, and getting along with others are all potential

-Teens with ADHD have more problems when they are
+Teens with ADHD may also have more problems when they are

 driving cars.
 They get more speeding tickets and have serious car accidents

 more often.
-They should be monitored closely by a licensed adult when they are
+They should be watched closely by a licensed adult when they are

 learning to drive.

 finishing tasks.
-But adults often are able to adjust in the workplace better
+But they are often able to adjust to the workplace better

 than they did in the classroom as children.